Monolithic Culture: How Siloed Thinking Crushes Creativity

 RSS The Deep Dive

-Philip welcomes Charisse Burden-Stelly author of Black Scare//Red Scare to the show.
-In their conversation, they examine the historical connection between the criminalization and fear mongering in radical politics through the lens of anti-communist and anti-Black thinking and policy.
+Philip welcomes cartographer James Cheshire, author of The Library of Lost Maps to the show.
+In their episode they discuss the history of lost maps, the cultural relevance of maps and whether they still can help us navigate the worlds we inhabit.
+The Drop – The segment of the show where Philip and his guest […]

+Philip welcomes Samantha Sweetwater, author of True Human: Reimagining Ourselves at the End of the World.
+In their conversation, they explore the meaning of what it is to human, how we navigate death and what future(s) can we build.
 The Drop – The segment of the show where Philip and his guest share tasty morsels […]

-Philip welcomes Colin Strong to the show where they discuss his book Out of Time.
-In their conversation, they tackle the meaning of time, literally and figuratively, and how it impacts how we know and understand our place in the world.
-The Drop – The segment of the show where Philip and his guest share […]